Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Other factors that affect the cost of insurance include the model, mileage and trim package.
 Personal factors like your driving history, credit score and age also play roles.

-Pros and cons of insuring a Volkswagen
+Pros and cons of getting car insuring for a Volkswagen

 - Good safety ratings